3C277.1 e-MERLIN workshop: Part 2 - Imaging

 showgui=True)

 Repeat for the other polarisation.
-The corrections should be coherent, as they are, and represent the difference caused by the different atmospheric paths between the target and phase-ref, but they may also have a spurious component if the model was imperfect.
+The corrections should remain coherent, as they currently are, and reflect the differences caused by the varying atmospheric paths between the target and phase reference source.
+However, they may also contain a spurious component if the model is imperfect.
 The target is bright enough that a shorter solution interval could be used.
-So, these solutions are applied, the data re-imaged and the corrections refined iteratively.
+Therefore, these solutions are applied, the data is re-imaged, and the corrections are refined iteratively.

 5. Apply first phase solutions and image again (step 5)